diya0312/Mini_HDFS_Simulation/README.md

 ```
 - here the namenode ip is 10.144.198.253 with port number 5000

-NOTE:Datanode 1 stores all received file chunks — both encrypted and decrypted — in its local data directory, data_dn1/, allowing verification of chunk storage and replication integrity.
+NOTE: Datanode 1 stores all received file chunks — both encrypted and decrypted — in its local data directory, data_dn1/, allowing verification of chunk storage and replication integrity.

 ### Step 5: Client interface